ddusichka/search-for-kits/README.md

 In the search bar, enter a kit's label ID and click the "Search" button to view its shipping details.

 Autocomplete suggestions will appear as you type in the search bar.
-Click on a suggestion to populate the search bar and view the corresponding kit's details.
+Click on a suggestion to complete the search bar and view the corresponding kit's details.